-Sara Taylor, Housing Solicitor
+Sara Taylor, CEO

 Sara’s practice covers all areas of possession and homelessness.
 She also regularly gives training to third sector organisations.
 She is a very experienced advocate and appears as the duty solicitor at Wandsworth County Court.
 Sara has a particular specialism in human rights and public law defences and in representing clients with mental health problems.